 What is important to the family budget is that the pedodontist is considered a low-cost dentist compared to other specializations.

-Pediatric dentistry is mostly the same as the general kind, but the procedures are performed on children.
-It is mainly about the right attitude.
+Pediatric dentistry is mostly the same as general, but the procedures are performed on children.
+It is mainly about the right attitude and environment.

 You should visit a dentist who is comfortable around kids, especially if your child suffers from dental anxiety.
 Traumatic childhood experiences at the dentist could mean a lifetime of oral health neglect.
 Pediatric clinics often train all their staff on dealing with young and special needs patients.